Broobs26/summer-research/README.md

 After this, I started to combine the FP-AI-VISION1 package with the code from Yawen's previous work, which resulted in the working Final_MNIST_CPP_Copy.
 This required reading into a specific version of TensorFlow Lite for Microcontrollers (https://www.tensorflow.org/lite/microcontrollers), and downloading and using their repo from the past.
 I was not able to get the current version working, due to some complications, so had to rely on the old version from Yawen's work.
+After this was done, I ported the code over to the NUCLEO-L476RG board.

 ## Future Work
 For the future, I would advise a couple things.